 Right now the only fern of note in this area is several cinnamon ferns.

 These ferns are expected to grow up to 4 feet wide and produce fronds that resemble cinnamon sticks.

 Now let’s talk about one of the most important steps in building a new bed, preparation.
 After our stone patio was built from reclaimed stones, (you can read all about them here), the areas to the left and right needed to be made level with the surrounding areas.

-In our past plantings, we have just hauled in bags of topsoil and compost, but given the large quantity of dirt needed we decided to have two yards of dirt delivered.
+In our past plantings, we’ve just had Topsoil Delivery Companies haul in bags of topsoil and compost, but given the large quantity of dirt needed we decided to have two yards of dirt delivered.